-CHPT 6 ENTERTAINMENT PROGRAM STANDARDS CHECKLIST Para OPERATIONS Met/Unmet Fees are assessed to offset NAF costs associated with the activities, all operating costs, contribute to equipment replacement, event insurance, and provide a reasonable discount 2.b.1 from comparable off-base activities.
-Commands within CONUS contracting for entertainment shall defray all expenses from 2.b.2 their own local MCCS NAF.
-Overseas Marine Corps activities shall participate in the DoD Armed Forces 2.b.2 Entertainment Program.
-All accounting for providing Category C entertainment and special events shall be 2.c reported to the cost centers located in Figure 6-1.
-Program manager establishes safety standards and a written safety administration and 3 accident prevention plan for each activity/event.
-2.b.2 their own local MCCS NAF.
+CHPT 6 ENTERTAINMENT PROGRAM STANDARDS CHECKLIST OPERATIONS Met/Unmet Fees are assessed to offset NAF costs associated with the activities, all operating costs, contribute to equipment replacement, event insurance, and provide a reasonable discount from comparable off-base activities.
+Commands within CONUS contracting for entertainment shall defray all expenses from their own local MCCS NAF.
+Overseas Marine Corps activities shall participate in the DoD Armed Forces Entertainment Program.
+All accounting for providing Category C entertainment and special events shall be reported to the cost centers located in Figure 6-1.
+Program manager establishes safety standards and a written safety administration and accident prevention plan for each activity/event.
+OPERATIONS Fees are assessed to offset NAF costs associated with the activities, all operating costs, contribute to equipment replacement, event insurance, and provide a reasonable discount from comparable off-base activities.
+Commands within CONUS contracting for entertainment shall defray all expenses from their own local MCCS NAF.
 Overseas Marine Corps activities shall participate in the DoD Armed Forces Entertainment Program.
 All accounting for providing Category C entertainment and special events shall be reported to the cost centers located in Figure 6-1.
 Program manager establishes safety standards and a written safety administration and a.
 Motion Picture Programs.
 The Marine Corps Motion Picture programs are offered by a support agreement between the Commander, Navy Installations Command, Navy Motion Picture Service (NMPS) and Headquarters Marine Corps (HQMC).
 Motion pictures are provided in two formats, digital projection format for Category C large theaters or encrypted digital video disc (NDVD) format for Category A showings in small, isolated locations.
 Category A programs consist of a library of several hundred titles.
 NMPS films and NDVDs shall only be shown in authorized exhibition sites.